Causes of seizures: Vision

 In some epileptics, flickering or flashing lights, such as strobe lights, can be responsible for the onset of a tonic clonic, absence, or myoclonic seizure.
 This condition is known as photosensitive epilepsy and, in some cases, the seizures can be triggered by activities that are harmless to others, such as watching television or playing video games, or by driving or riding during daylight along a road with spaced trees, thereby simulating the "flashing light" effect.
 Some people can have a seizure as a result of blinking one's own eyes.
 Contrary to popular belief, this form of epilepsy is relatively uncommon, accounting for just 3% of all cases.

 A routine part of the EEG test involves exposing the patient to flickering lights to attempt to induce a seizure, to determine if such lights may be triggering a seizure in the patient, and to be able to read the wavelengths when such a seizure occurs.

-Unlike photosensitive epilepsies – where epileptic activity only appears for few seconds after eye-closure – in some non-photosensitive epilepsies seizures may be triggered by the loss of central vision during eye-closure in an epileptic phenomenon called fixation-off sensitivity (FOS) where the epileptic activity persists for the total duration of eye-closure, though unrelated phenomena they can both coexist in some patients.
+In photosensitive epilepsies, epileptic activity only appears for few seconds after eye-closure.
+In some non-photosensitive epilepsies, seizures may be triggered by the loss of central vision during eye-closure, in an phenomenon called fixation-off sensitivity (FOS), where the epileptic activity persists for the total duration of eye-closure.
+Though unrelated phenomena, photosensitive and non-photosensitive epilepsies can occur together in some patients.

 Head injury

 A severe head injury, such as one sustained in a motor vehicle accident, fall, assault, or sports injury, can result in one or more seizures that can occur immediately after the fact or up to a significant amount of time later.
 This could be hours, days, or even years following the injury.

-A brain injury can cause seizure(s) because of the unusual amount of energy that is discharged across of the brain when the injury occurs and thereafter.
-When there is damage to the temporal lobe of the brain, there is a disruption of the supply of oxygen.
+A brain injury can cause seizure(s) because of the unusual amount of energy that is discharged across the brain when the injury occurs and thereafter.
+A disruption of the supply of oxygen may cause damage to the temporal lobe of the brain.

 The risk of seizure(s) from a closed head injury is about 15%.
 In some cases, a patient who has had a head injury is given anticonvulsants, even if no seizures have occurred, as a precaution to prevent them in the future.